Support Us Button Widget

 The exhibit is one of many holiday installations making up “Christmas at Gaylord Opryland”

-An ICE scene featuring three reindeers, a character from the classic, and holiday trees
+An ICE scene featuring reindeers, a characters from the classic special, and holiday trees.

-Bundle up in the signature blue parkas and don’t forget your stocking cap before stepping into this nine-degree winter wonderland made out of two million pounds of ice.
-“Christmas at Gaylord Opryland” is now in season.
+Once a year, Nashvillians slip on blue parkas and step into a nine-degree winter wonderland made out of two million pounds of ice.

-This year’s ICE! theme features scenes from “Rudolph the Red-Nosed Reindeer.”
-A chemist mixes a special food coloring to maintain the color of the handmade sculptures before 40 artisans from Harbin, China, arrive in Music City to chip away at the 300 pound ice blocks for ~six weeks.
+This year’s ICE! theme features scenes from “Frosty the Snowman.”
+Fun fact: A chemist mixes a special food coloring to maintain the color of the handmade sculptures before 40 artisans from Harbin, China, arrive in Music City to chip away at the 300-pound ice blocks for ~six weeks.

-• What to wear: Knee-length parkas are provided, but it’s recommended that guests wear hats and gloves as well.
+• Knee-length parkas are provided, but it’s recommended guests wear hats and gloves as well.
 Long pants and closed-toe shoes are required.

 Pro tip: The majority of the ICE! exhibit is wheelchair and stroller accessible, though some areas — like the slides — are not.